The Lincoln Project: Strategies

 Joanna Weiss of Northeastern University's Experience magazine wrote in Politico that most of the Lincoln Project's ads "pack an emotional punch, using imagery designed to provoke anxiety, anger and fear—aimed at the very voters who were driven to (Trump) by those same feelings in 2016", citing scientific research indicating that fear-mongering ads might be effective with Republican voters.
 Project co-founder Reed Galen described the strategy as "(speaking) to Republican voters with Republican language and Republican iconography".

 In addition to targeting the Washington media market and thus Trump himself, the project has also targeted swing states like Wisconsin, Michigan, North Carolina and Pennsylvania, and has spent money against Republican Senate candidates in Arizona, Iowa, Montana, and other states.
-As summarized by Lenti after the election, "we were focused on Arizona, Florida, North Carolina, Pennsylvania, Michigan, Wisconsin and Georgia. [...]
+As summarized by Lenti after the election, "We were focused on Arizona, Florida, North Carolina, Pennsylvania, Michigan, Wisconsin and Georgia. [...]
 We were looking at college-educated women, suburban women, older men."

-The project has identified a faction within the Republican Party which seems to disenfranchise African American voters as the Jim Crow caucus.
+The project has labeled a faction within the Republican Party which they claim disenfranchises African American voters as the Jim Crow caucus.